-30 guidance statements support this functional ability:
+13 guidance statements support this individual ability:

 - Input modality choice - For systems that accept input, people may need to be able to choose modalities to be used for inputs to the system.